 It is important to maintain and boost our mental health and wellbeing right from the beginning, starting in early childhood.
-The Gatt Wellbeing & Resilience Group have created a wellbeing scale for adults called the COMPAS‑W Wellbeing Scale, and have now created a version for children aged 5 to 12 years of age called COMPAS-KIDS.
+Our team have created a wellbeing scale for adults called the COMPAS‑W Wellbeing Scale, and have now created a version for children aged 5 to 12 years of age called COMPAS-KIDS.
 The reliability of this new scale will be validated with parent reports of their children using the COMPAS-PARENTS wellbeing scale.

 Team members and Funding: